Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Rosa Jay, Shutterstock

-By the time your pup reaches three months, you can adopt the one-hour-per-month rule.
-This means that you can leave your puppy for one hour for every month of its life.
-A three-month-old puppy can be left for three hours, while a six-month-old can be left for six hours.
-You shouldn’t leave a young dog for periods of longer than six hours.
+By the time your pup reaches 3 months of age, you can adopt the 1-hour-per-month rule.
+This means you can leave your puppy for 1 hour for every month of their life.
+So, a 3-month-old puppy can be left for 3 hours, while a 6-month-old can be left for 6 hours.
+You shouldn’t leave a young dog for periods of longer than 6 hours.

-There will be times in a dog’s life when it needs to be left at home alone.
-Whether it is a regular occurrence while you go out to work, or if it happens infrequently, if your dog isn’t used to being left alone, it can lead to behavioral issues.
-It is a good idea to get your puppy in the habit of being left to its own devices for short periods before building up.
+There will be times in a dog’s life when they need to be left at home alone.
+Whether it is a regular occurrence while you go out to work or if it happens infrequently, if your dog isn’t used to being left alone, it can lead to behavioral issues.
+It is a good idea to get your puppy in the habit of being left to their own devices for short periods from a young age.

 Shaded English Cream Miniature Dachshund Puppy Sitting